 Taking the coach to Dundee couldn’t be easier with megabus.
-Your bus will drop you in a central location and you’ll have things like free WiFi onboard and a 20kg luggage allowance included.
+Your bus will drop you in a central location and you’ll usually have things like free WiFi* onboard and a 20kg luggage allowance included.
 Read our onboard facilities page to find out more about these.

 Once you’re there, you can explore Dundee under your own steam.
 Most of the big attractions are easy to reach on foot, and walking is the best way to get to know the city.
 You’ll find cobbled lanes and hidden streets ripe for exploring.
 Start at City Square and you can’t go far wrong – ask someone to point you in the direction of the Desperate Dan statue if you lose your bearings.

 And Dundee railway station is down by the waterfront, with good links to further-out destinations.

 Take a coach to Dundee and you’ll soon see High street shops are in no short supply here.
 Start at the High Street – the clue is in the name – and pay a visit to Overgate Shopping Centre if you’re here for household names.
 Topshop, Primark and Debenhams are just some of the places to flex your spending muscles.

 A little further out, Perth Road runs alongside the University of Dundee and is peppered with smaller shops full of one-off finds.
 The same goes for the circle of roads created by Exchange Street, Dock Street and Lower Commercial Street, which is also known as Downtown Dundee.